 The most common example of a Designated Beneficiary is an adult child.
 Designated beneficiaries only have one option in addition to the lump sum, which is the 10-year method.

-For the 10-year option for designated beneficiaries, RMDs are not required in years 1-9 (although allowed), but the account must be fully distributed by December 31st of the tenth year after the original account holder died.
+For the 10-year option for designated beneficiaries, RMDs may be required in years 1-9, but we are waiting on clarified legislation.
+Regardless, the account will have to be fully distributed at the end of year 10.
 For a pre-tax Traditional inherited IRA, if the original account owner was subject to RMDs at the time of their passing, an RMD would be required in the year of death if the original account owner did not take it prior to their passing.

 4. Non-designated beneficiaries